Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 Value Added Tax and Sales Tax

-Sales of property and services in Canada are generally subject to the federal goods and services tax and harmonized sales tax (GST/HST), which is a value added tax, and may be subject to provincial VAT in Quebec or a provincial sales and use tax (PST) in other provinces.
+Sales of property and services in Canada are generally subject to the federal goods and services tax and harmonized sales tax (GST/HST), which is a value added tax (VAT), and may be subject to provincial VAT in Quebec (QST) or a provincial sales and use tax (PST) in other provinces.

-- GST applies at a rate of 5% and HST applies at between 13% and 15% depending on the province in which the property or service is considered to be made.
-QST applies at 9.975% and PST applies at various rates, or not at all.
+- GST applies at a rate of 5% and HST applies at 13% or 15% depending on the province in which the property or service is made.
+QST applies at 9.975% and PST applies at 6% or 7%.

 - Registration for GST/HST and QST is required for businesses that are "carrying on business" in Canada or Quebec.
 Other 'nexus-like' rules apply for PST.